semmlerino/CurveEditor/docs/ObsoleteArchive/import_organization_progress.md

-# Import Organization Progress - 2025-05-28 (Continued)
+# Import Organization Progress - 2025-05-28/29

+**Note**: This document has been moved to the archive as the import organization task has been completed.
+For current project status and documentation, please refer to:
+- `README.md` - Project overview and setup
+- `docs/refactoring-history.md` - Complete refactoring history
+- `TODO.md` - Any remaining tasks

 ## Files with Fixed Imports